History of the Gold Coast Suns: 2015–2017: Rodney Eade era

 Gold Coast list manager Scott Clayton targeted All-Australian defender Nick Malceski and Hawthorn midfielder Mitch Hallahan prior to the conclusion of the 2014 season and sought out to secure their signatures during the off season.
 Although the club was without a senior coach at the time, both Malceski and Hallahan elected to join the Suns.
 The club had been heavily linked to former Essendon senior coach Mark Thompson through periods of the off season but the speculation never came to fruition.
 On 30 October 2014 it was announced that Rodney Eade would take over as head coach of the Gold Coast.
 The club continued to improve its playing list by adding key position player Peter Wright to the team with the eighth pick in the 2014 AFL draft.
 Unlike previous years, the Suns chose to conduct preseason training on the Gold Coast in order to help the new recruits adjust to their surroundings.

+2018–2023: Stuart Dew era

+Following the dismissal of Rodney Eade, Stuart Dew was appointed senior coach ahead of the 2018 AFL season.
+In his first season, the Suns would finish 17th before regressing the next year to earn the club's second wooden spoon—the first since their inaugural season.
+In 2020, the Suns were one of the focus clubs featured in the Amazon Prime Video documentary series Making Their Mark.
+The 2022 season would see the Suns improve to equal their best ever ladder position to that point of twelfth.
+Following disappointing losses in 2023, Dew would step down following round 17.

+2024–present: Damien Hardwick era & first finals appearance

+After stepping down as Richmond coach after several disappointing seasons following their 2017, 2019 & 2020 premierships, Damien Hardwick was appointed senior coach of the Suns for the 2024 AFL season.
+In his inaugural season as coach, Hardwick took the Suns to thirteenth, up from fifteenth the previous year.
+In the 2025 AFL season, Hardwick led the Suns to seventh on the ladder, seeing the Suns make finals for the first time.
+The Suns would defeat Fremantle on the road at Optus Stadium by a point before losing to eventual premiers Brisbane in the inaugural QClash final by 53 points the following week.
+In 2026, the Suns signed Norm Smith Medallist and Melbourne premiership player Christian Petracca as they seek their inaugural flag.
+The Suns were one of the clubs focused in the 2026 Amazon Prime Video documentary series The Final Siren: Inside the AFL.